Chicago: Communities

-Major sections of the city include the central business district, called The Loop, and the North, South, and West Sides.
+Major sections of the city include the central business district, called the Loop, and the North, South, and West Sides.
 The three sides of the city are represented on the Flag of Chicago by three horizontal white stripes.
-The North Side is the most-densely-populated residential section of the city, and many high-rises are located on this side of the city along the lakefront.
-The South Side is the largest section of the city, encompassing roughly 60% of the city's land area.
+The North Side is the city's most densely populated residential section, and many high-rises are on this side of the city along the lakefront.
+The South Side is the city's largest section, encompassing roughly 60% of its land area.
 The South Side contains most of the facilities of the Port of Chicago.

-In the late-1920s, sociologists at the University of Chicago subdivided the city into 77 distinct community areas, which can further be subdivided into over 200 informally defined neighborhoods.
+In the late 1920s, sociologists at the University of Chicago subdivided the city into 77 distinct community areas, which can further be subdivided into over 200 informally defined neighborhoods.

 Streetscape

 Chicago's streets were laid out in a street grid that grew from the city's original townsite plot, which was bounded by Lake Michigan on the east, North Avenue on the north, Wood Street on the west, and 22nd Street on the south.
 Streets following the Public Land Survey System section lines later became arterial streets in outlying sections.
 As new additions to the city were platted, city ordinance required them to be laid out with eight streets to the mile in one direction and sixteen in the other direction, about one street per 200 meters in one direction and one street per 100 meters in the other direction.
 The grid's regularity provided an efficient means of developing new real estate property.
 A scattering of diagonal streets, many of them originally Native American trails, also cross the city (Elston, Milwaukee, Ogden, Lincoln, etc.).
 Many additional diagonal streets were recommended in the Plan of Chicago, but only the extension of Ogden Avenue was ever constructed.

-In 2016, Chicago was ranked the sixth-most walkable large city in the United States.
+In 2021, Chicago was ranked the fourth-most walkable large city in the United States.
 Many of the city's residential streets have a wide patch of grass or trees between the street and the sidewalk itself.
 This helps to keep pedestrians on the sidewalk further away from the street traffic.
 Chicago's Western Avenue is the longest continuous urban street in the world.
-Other notable streets include Michigan Avenue, State Street, Oak, Rush, Clark Street, and Belmont Avenue.
+Other notable streets include Michigan Avenue, State Street, 95th Street, Cicero Avenue, Clark Street, and Belmont Avenue.
 The City Beautiful movement inspired Chicago's boulevards and parkways.